skuethe/grafana-oss-team-sync/README.md

 Sources are internally setup as plugins, which can be easily extended to others in the future.
 Currently the following sources are supported:
 - **Entra ID** (formerly "Azure Active Directory")
+- **LDAP** (Lightweight Directory Access Protocol)

+Feel free to contribute your desired source if it is missing.

 <!-- ABOUT THE PROJECT - CURRENT FEATURE LIST -->